A Financial Education for Kids… Asset or Liability?

 That one idea can shape the way children think about money for the rest of their lives.

-How Parents Can Teach Financial Literacy at Home
+How Parents Can Teach Financial Education for Kids at Home

 Parents do not need to be financial experts to teach simple money lessons for kids.
 The best lessons often come from everyday conversations.